DHS Tabs Cyber and AI as Innovation R&D Priorities

 “The plan was built on this robust cross component from a technological level setting standpoint, but also on interoperability, which is very critical in the department especially where we have components that work on key missions together,” said McEntee.

-DHS spent 8 months inventorying its current IRD activities.
-They looked at how they’re going to start implementing technology, long term planning, as well as thinking ahead of those threats and taking steps to be better prepared by FY2030.
+DHS spent eight months inventorying its current IRD activities and looked at how it’s going to start implementing technology, long-term planning, as well as thinking ahead of those threats and taking steps to be better prepared by FY2030.

 Investment Roadmap